Co-op City, Bronx: Policing and crime

-Public Safety Department
+Public safety

-The Co-op City Department of Public Safety is a privately owned and operated public safety force that protects the residents, visitors and property of Co-op City only.
-The Co-op City Department of Public Safety currently employs more than 100 Public Safety officers and 10 civilian employees.
+The Co-op City Department of Public Safety is a privately owned and operated safety & security force whose mission is to protect the residents, visitors and property of Co-op City.
+Co-op City Department of Public Safety currently employs about 100 NYC special patrolmen (peace officers).
+Special patrolmen have very limited peace officer authority in connection with their special assignment of employment pursuant to New York State Criminal Procedure Law § 2.10 sub 27 and Co-op City management policies.
+Co-op City special patrolmen authority is limited to the employee's geographical area of employment and only while such employee is working as defined in Chapter 13 subsection (C)..
+All Special patrolmen are required to comply with the New York City Police Department's rules and requirements to receive special patrolman status.
+Co-op City special patrolmen are issued a pistol license by the New York City Police Department and carry a firearm while performing their special assignment only.

-The New York City Police Department (NYPD) is the primary law enforcement agency whose mission is to provide police patrol service and investigate all crimes that occur within New York City which includes all of Co-op City.
+The New York City Police Department is the primary policing and investigation agency within New York City as per the NYC Charter, which includes Co-op City.

 Fire safety

 Co-op City is served by the New York City Fire Department (FDNY)'s Engine Co.
 66/Ladder Co.
 61 fire station at 21 Asch Loop.

 Health

 As of 2018, preterm births are more common in Community District 10 than in other places citywide, though births to teenage mothers are less common.
 In Community District 10, there were 110 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 10.3 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Community District 10 has a low population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 7%, lower than the citywide rate of 14%, though this was based on a small sample size.